 - Negotiate agreements with federal natural resource agencies that rely upon science and common sense, involve all parties affected by ESA decisions, and incorporate Idaho’s economic vitality and values into the decision-making processes.

-- Experience in natural resources and land use policy
+- Natural resources and land use policy